-|Display find and replace||Ctrl F|
+|Display find & replace||Ctrl F|

 |Move to first cell in worksheet||Ctrl + Home|

-Excel for accountants can be challenging, particularly when you’re dealing with huge spreadsheets with many pages.
+Excel for accountants can be challenging, particularly when you’re dealing with huge spreadsheets with many sheets.
 Pivot tables can help you to make sense of huge sets of data by organising and summarising selected rows and columns of data to obtain a report on the data you’re interested in.

 This might sound complicated, but the guide below provides a great introduction to this useful tool.